 In general with accommodation though, we recommend shopping around and seeing what deals are on offer.
 There’s a huge amount of hotel capacity in Las Vegas, so you can often find a deal.

 Next, food can be a major expense in Las Vegas, although it definitely doesn’t have to be.
 There are lots of great value dining options, including multiple fast food options.
 If you want to avail of the finer dining options or the buffets, consider going at lunch time rather than in the evenings, as prices are often better.

 Finally, one of the biggest costs in Las Vegas can be the costs of attractions and shows.
 Of course, these costs will vary depending on what you want to see, but if you do plan on visiting a number of attractions then they can quickly add up.

-We recommend looking into one of the city pass options that covers Las Vegas, to see if these will save you money.
-We nearly always take advantage of one of these city passes when we visit a city like Las Vegas, as they invariably save us money.
+We recommend looking into one of the attraction pass options that covers Las Vegas, to see if these will save you money.
+We nearly always take advantage of one of these city attraction passes when we visit a city like Las Vegas, as they invariably save us money.

 For both of these, we recommend them if you plan on spending a couple of days in the city at least, as otherwise it can be challenging to visit enough attractions to make them worth the expense.
 You will also need to ensure that they cover attractions and activities that you actually plan on doing of course.
 Both these passes also offer day trips outside of the city.